Xkcd: History

 As a student, Munroe often drew charts, maps, and "stick figure battles" in the margins of his school notebooks, besides solving mathematical problems unrelated to his classes.
-By the time he graduated from college, Munroe's "piles of notebooks" became too large and he started scanning the images.
+By the time he graduated from college, Munroe's "piles of notebooks" became too large and he started scanning the images he thought were "funny or pretty".

 xkcd began in September 2005, when Munroe decided to scan his doodles and put them on his personal website.
 According to Munroe, the comic's name has no particular significance and is simply a four-letter word without a phonetic pronunciation, something he describes as "a treasured and carefully guarded point in the space of four-character strings".
 In January 2006, the comic was split off into its own website, created in collaboration with Derek Radtke.

 In May 2007, the comic garnered widespread attention by depicting online communities in geographic form.
 Various websites were drawn as continents, each sized according to their relative popularity and located according to their general subject matter.
 This put xkcd at number two on the Syracuse Post-Standard's "The new hotness" list.
 By 2008, xkcd was able to financially support Munroe and Radtke "reasonably well" through the sale of thousands of T-shirts per month.
+Munroe recalled that the comic's success was so great he decided to leave NASA.

 On September 19, 2012, "Click and Drag" was published, which featured a panel which can be explored via clicking and dragging its contents.
 It immediately triggered positive response on social websites and forums.
 The large image nested in the panel measures 165,888 pixels wide by 79,872 pixels high.
 Munroe later described it as "probably the most popular one I ever put on the Internet" and considered it one of his own favorites.